Introduction

 Why Does Soil Type Influence Foundation Thickness?

-- Grading and Compaction: Proper grading and soil compaction can enhance load-bearing capacity, influencing the optimal foundation thickness.
+- Grading and Compaction: Proper grading and soil compaction enhance load-bearing capacity, influencing the optimal foundation thickness.

 What Role Does the Climate Play in Determining Foundation Thickness?